hyperledger-labs/minifabric/docs/README.md

 # Minifabric
-This tool helps Fabric users working with fabric network.
+Minifabric is a tool to let you setup Fabric network, expand your network, install and upgrade your own chaincode, invoke transactions, inspect your ledger, change configurations of your channel.
+By going through these tasks using Minifabric, you can gain tremendous skills and a complete understanding of Hyperledger Fabric.

 It currently provides the following functions:

 1. Deploy a fabric network based on this [spec](https://github.com/litong01/minifabric/blob/master/spec.yaml) or your own spec
 2. Tear down the deployed fabric network
-3. Create channel
-4. Join peers to a channel
-5. Install sample chaincode or your own chaincode
-6. Upgrade chaincode
-7. Approve and instantiate chaincode
-8. Invoke chaincode methods
+3. Channel operations such as create, update, join peers to channels, channel update and channel query
+4. Chaincode operations such as install, approve, commit, upgrade, initialize, instantiate, invoke and query
-9. Query blocks and transactions
+5. Query blocks and transactions
-10. Channel configuration query, configuration signing and configuration update
-11. Private data collection support
+6. Private data collection support
-12. Generate connection profiles and wallet files for fabric go/python sdks and vscode extensions
+7. Generate connection profiles and wallet files for fabric go/python sdks and vscode extensions

 ### Prerequsites
-This tool requires docker CE 18.03 or newer regardless which system you are using
+This tool requires **docker CE 18.03** or newer, Minifabric supports Linux, OS X and Windows 10

-### Get the script and make it executable
+### Get the script and make it available system wide
+##### Run the following command for Linux or OS X
 ```
-curl -o minifab -L https://tinyurl.com/twrt8zv && chmod +x minifab
+mkdir -p ~/mywork && cd ~/mywork && curl -o minifab -sL https://tinyurl.com/twrt8zv && chmod +x minifab
 ```

-It is highly recommended that you move script `minifab` into a directory which is part of your $PATH such as ~/.local/bin to save time since this file does not change often.

-### Create a working directory
-Create a directory with any name you prefer and change to that directory.
-This directory becomes your working directory, all minifab commands should be executed in this directory.

-### Stand up a fabric network:
+##### Run the following command for windows 10
 ```
-minifab up
+mkdir %userprofile%\mywork & cd %userprofile%\mywork & curl -o minifab.cmd -sL https://tinyurl.com/yb3ouwm3
 ```
+##### Make minifab available system wide
+Move the minifab (Linux and OS X) or minifab.cmd (Windows) script to a directory which is part of your execution path in your system, this is to make the operations a bit easier, you will be able to run minifab command anywhere in your system without specify the path to the minifab script.
+This script is the only command Minifabric has.
+When word Minifabric is used, it refers to this tool, when word minifab is used, it refers to Minifabric command.

+### Working directory
+A working directory is a directory where all Minifabric commands should run from.
+It can be any directory in your system, Minifabric will create running scripts, templates, intermediate files in a subdirectory named vars in this working directory.
+This is the directory that you can always go to to see how Minifabric get things done.
+Create a directory with any name you prefer and change to that directory when you start running Minifabric commands.
+In all Minifabric document, we use `~/mywork` as the working directory, anywhere referring to that directory means your own working directory, it does not mean you have to use that directory as your working directory.

+### Stand up a Fabric network:

-When it finishes, you should have a fabric 2.0.0 network running on your machine.
-You will also have an application channel named `mychannel` created, all peers defined in the spec joined into that channel, and a chaincode named `simple` being installed and instantiated.
+To stand up a Fabric network, simply run `minifab up` command in your working directory.
+When the command finishes, you should have a Fabric network running normally using the latest Fabric release (currently 2.1.0) on your machine.
+You will also have an application channel named `mychannel` created, all peers defined in the network spec file joined into that channel, and a chaincode named `simple` installed and instantiated.
+This command is the command to use if you simply want to stand up a fabric network with channel and chaincode all ready for business.
+Since it executes majority of a Fabric network operations, the process will take a bit of time.
+It should normally completes in about 4 minutes giving that you have a good internet connection.

 If you like to use different version of fabric, simply specify the version using -i flag like below